stronnag/bbl2kml/README.md

 ## Limitations, Bugs, Bug Reporting

 `bbl2kml` aims to support as wide a range of inav firmware and log decoders as possible.
-During its development, inav has changed both the data logged and in some cases, the meaning of logged items; thus for versions of inav prior to 2.0, the reported flight mode may not be accurate.
-This may be improved in future releases, following the techniques used by `mwp`'s BBL replay tool.
-`bbl2kml` is known to work with logs from 2015-10-30 (pre inav 1.0)
+During its development, inav has changed both the data logged and in some cases, the meaning of logged items; thus for versions of inav prior to 2.0, the reported flight mode may not be completely accurate. `bbl2kml` is known to work with logs from 2015-10-30 (i.e. pre inav 1.0)

 Due to the range of `inav` versions, `blackbox_decode` versions and supported operating systems, when reporting bugs, please include the following information in the Github issue:

 * The version of `bbl2kml` and `blackbox_decode`.
 Both applications have a `--help` option that should give the version numbers.
 * The host operating system and version (e.g. "Debian Sid", "Windows 10", "MacOS 10.15").
 * Provide the blackbox log that illustrates the problem.
-If you don't want to post this into an essentially public forum (the Github issue), then please propose a private delivery channel.
+If you don't want to post the log into an essentially public forum (the Github issue), then please propose a private delivery channel.